Transit Enforcement Unit: History

+In August 2014, fare inspectors were introduced concurrent with the introduction of Flexity low-floor streetcars.
+All streetcar lines started to use an honour system where passengers pay their fare using electronic fare machines or by using the Presto fare system.
+TTC fare inspectors would then inspect passengers' fare media while on a vehicle, exiting a vehicle, or at subway stations.

 In 2015, fare enforcement officers were equipped with stab vests and updated uniforms but gave up their batons and handcuffs as part of an effort to make the inspectors more customer friendly.

-The next year, the TTC board approved a unit proposal for plainclothes fare enforcement officers in addition to uniformed officers and special constables.
+In 2018, the TTC tested the use of plainclothes fare enforcement officers in addition to uniformed officers and special constables.

 TTC special constables were among the first responders to the 2018 Toronto van attack, working alongside police and members of the public to secure the scene and provide first aid to victims.

-On February 7, 2020, two special constables and a fare inspector grabbed a 34-year old after he refused to provide proof-of-payment while riding a streetcar, provoking a brief fight that resulted in the transit user pleading guilty to two counts of assaulting a peace officer and the two special constables being fired for using "unnecessary" and "unauthorized" force.
+On February 7, 2020, two special constables and a fare inspector arrested a 34-year-old after he refused to provide proof-of-payment while riding a streetcar, provoking a brief fight that resulted in the transit user pleading guilty to two counts of assaulting a peace officer and the two special constables being fired for using "unnecessary" and "unauthorized" force.
 In the wake of the incident, the City of Toronto ombudsman called for the TTC to reform the unit's "paramilitary" culture.

-In 2021, three members of the unit were placed on administrative leave after the TTC ordered an external investigation into allegations of favouritism, harassment, and improper use of the overtime system based on complaints made to the TTC's whistleblower hotline.
+In 2021, three members of the unit were placed on administrative leave after the TTC ordered an external investigation into allegations of favoritism, harassment, and improper use of the overtime system based on complaints made to the TTC's whistleblower hotline.
+The investigation turned up no evidence of wrongdoing, and the commission was subsequently sued by the suspended officers, who alleged that they were targeted regarding personal disagreements with TTC CEO Rick Leary, who had wanted to disband the unit.

-Operations
+By the end of February 2025, the TTC again deployed plain-clothed fare inspectors.
+Both uniformed and plain-clothed inspectors received the same training on how to interact with the public.
+Initially, plain-clothed inspectors only warned riders who did not pay their fare, but by mid-March they were issuing tickets.
+Plain-clothed inspectors carry employee and provincial offence officer ID and must identify themselves when interacting with a member of the public.

+On March 19, 2017, fare inspections started for bus riders.
+Inspectors would monitor station bus platforms and check fares for riders exiting buses or entering subway stations.

+Effective July 20, 2025, TTC fare inspectors were rebranded as provincial offences officers.
+On that date, the uniforms were changed to grey shirts and vests labeled "Provincial Offences Officer" on the back.
+The change stemmed from a 2019 Toronto Auditor General’s report that the system needed to enhance the visibility of staff to enhance fare compliance.

+Organization

 The Transit Enforcement Unit has four sections: